Swedish Royal Burial Sites: House of Bernadotte, 1818 – present

 Oscar II, King of Sweden (and Norway until 1905), reigned September 18, 1872 – December 8, 1907

-King Oscar II was born on was born at Stockholm Palace on January 21, 1829, the third son of King Oscar I and Joséphine of Leuchtenberg.
+King Oscar II was born at Stockholm Palace on January 21, 1829, the third son of King Oscar I and Joséphine of Leuchtenberg.
 On June 6, 1857, in Wiesbaden-Biebrich, Germany, he married Princess Sophia Wilhelmina of Nassau.
 The couple had four sons, including King Gustaf V who succeeded his father.
 Oscar was a writer, amateur musician, and a great supporter of Arctic exploration.
-His name and picture have been used on King Oscar brand sardines since 1902.
+King Oscar brand of sardines has used his name and picture since 1902.

-King Oscar II died on December 8, 1907, at age 78 at Stockholm Palace and was buried at Riddarholmen Church.
+King Oscar II died at Stockholm Palace on December 8, 1907, at age 78, and was buried at Riddarholmen Church.

 Europe_August 5 to 18 343